piyalidas10/AI/Tutorials/Vector Embeddings/README.md

 # 🔹 What Are Vector Embeddings?

+> **Vectors → Embeddings → Vector Database → Similarity Search**, which is one of the most important parts of a RAG system.

+An embedding is not a random number representation.
+An embedding model learns to map semantically related data to nearby points in a high-dimensional vector space.

 Vector embeddings are numerical representations of unstructured data such as:
   -  Text (documents, PDFs, queries)
   -  Images